HewlettPackard/oneview-ansible/oneview-ansible.md

 #### Notes

 - The options `firmware` and `firmwares` are only available for API version 300 or later.

+- The option `physicalServerHardware` is only available for API version 500 or later on SDX enclosures.

 - A sample configuration file for the config parameter can be found at: https://github.com/HewlettPackard/oneview-ansible/blob/master/examples/oneview_config-rename.json